PolekM/CinemaApp/README.md

 - [Usage Examples](#usage-examples)
 - [License](#license)

-## Description
-CinemaApp is an application that enables users to book tickets for movie screenings in cinemas.
-The app offers an interface for both customers and cinema employees, allowing the management of screenings, halls, and reservations.

 **Note:** This project is currently under development, and not all features are fully implemented.

 ### Features